justme-1968/homebridge-fhem/README.md

 TargetHeatingCoolingState=...,cmds=OFF:desired-temp+off;HEAT:controlMode+day;COOL:controlMode+night;AUTO:controlMode+auto
 ```

-the order of the transformations is as follows: invert, max/maxValue
+the order of the transformations is as follows: invert, factor, max/maxValue
 precedence for mapping of homekit value to commands is in increasing order: cmd, cmdOn/cmdOff, cmds

 instead of using the transformation chain homekit2reading can be set to the name of a js function that is imported from a file